KarlFarrugiaIcon/OreillyKatas2023/README.md

 [ADR 4 - Microservice Architecture](/Resources/ADRs/ADR04-Microservices-architecture.md)

 ### Event-Driven Architecture
 Event-Driven Architecture will be integral to the system's real-time capabilities.
 Events, such as user actions (booking a flight, changing an itinerary) or external updates (flight delays, hotel availability), will trigger asynchronous messages that various components can subscribe to and act upon.
 For instance, when a user adds a new reservation, it generates an event that updates the user's itinerary and triggers the recommendation engine to suggest relevant activities or accommodations.
-This decoupled and event-driven approach ensures that our system remains responsive, scalable, and capable of handling real-time data updates seamlessly.
+This decoupled and event-driven approach ensures that the system remains responsive, scalable, and capable of handling real-time data updates seamlessly.

 [ADR 5 - Event Driven Architecture](/Resources/ADRs/ADR05-Event-driven-architecture.md)